Omentir

 This is also where teams should decide what the campaign is allowed to optimize for.
 If the only goal is volume, the system will eventually find ways to send more mediocre messages.
 If the goal is qualified conversations, QA should reject prospects and drafts that do not create a credible path to that outcome.

-AI outreach is useful when it raises the quality of targeting and the consistency of execution.
+AI outreach is useful when it raises targeting quality and keeps execution consistent.
 It becomes dangerous when teams treat it as permission to skip judgment.
 The difference is the QA habit.

 The best teams do not ask, "Can the system send this?"
 They ask, "Should this specific message go to this specific person from this specific sender today?"
 If the answer is yes, automation helps you execute cleanly.
 If the answer is unclear, the checklist gives you a way to pause before the prospect sees the mistake.